pragyaangaur/Matiks-Bot/README.md

 python -m matiks_bot.cli android --dry-run
 ```

 iOS is not supported.
-There is no way to inject taps into an iPhone without a
+There is no way I could find to inject taps into an
-jailbreak or a signed WebDriverAgent build.
+iPhone without a jailbreak or a signed WebDriverAgent build.

 ## Layout